dsentker/url-signature/README.md

 `Validator::verify($url)` Will throw some of these exceptions if the url signature (or the expiration parameter) is not valid:
 * ValidationException
   * SignatureNotFoundException (if not present in query string)
-  * SignatureInvalidException (if present, but empty)
+  * SignatureInvalidException (if present, but empty or invalid)
   * SignatureExpiredException (if the expiration parameter has expired, never thrown if expiration was not part of the signature)

 ### Expiring URLs